UMCP-TASA/tour-of-taiwan/README.md

 We utilize [gatsby-plugin-firebase](https://www.gatsbyjs.com/plugins/gatsby-plugin-firebase/?=firebase) to handle importing and utilizing our firebase instance.
 Due to how Gatsby uses server side rendering to pre-render some of the sites, we have to have a different way of using firebase.
 The [gatsby-plugin-firebase](https://www.gatsbyjs.com/plugins/gatsby-plugin-firebase/?=firebase) plugin handles all of that for us.

 We then use [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks/tree/master/firestore) for that sweet hook abstraction on querying our Cloud Firestore.

-Currently there's no separate sign-up flow.
-If a user tries to sign in with a new account, our app auto-generates the account and a raffle ticket for them.
-If anyone knows how to separate this out, please fix it